card-io/card.io-dmz/docs/expiry_docs/expiry_segmentation.md

 #### iv.
 For each group, tidy up the character-rects as described next.

-Ignore groups of less than 5 character-rects, since the shortest valid expiry is `MM/YY`.
+Ignore groups of fewer than 5 character-rects, since the shortest valid expiry is `MM/YY`.

 Tidy up each group